josbeir/cakephp-docs-md/docs/3/en/controllers.md

 3.0
 Loading Helpers from the controller is provided for backwards compatibility reasons.
-You should see [configuring-helpers](#configuring-helpers) for how to load helpers.
+You should see [Configuring Helpers](views/helpers.md#configuring-helpers) for how to load helpers.

 </div>